sigmacomputing/sigmaquickstarts/site/sigmaguides/src/05_2024_first_friday_features/05_2024_first_friday_features.md

 **Out-bound Events:**
 Are variables sent from Sigma to the Parent application which must have a "listener" coded into the Parent application to receive and react to the message as desire

+For more information, see [Implement inbound and outbound events in embeds.](https://help.sigmacomputing.com/docs/inbound-and-outbound-events-in-embeds)

 Embed Events are discussed and demonstrated in this [QuickStart.](https://quickstarts.sigmacomputing.com/guide/embedding_07_events/index.html?index=..%2F..index#0)